Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 57 **Good things ahead!**
-DAY: Satuday, it wasI helped out 10am-1pm and went to the game.
+DAY: Tuesday, it wasI helped out 10am-1pm and went to the game.
 After had some sweat treats and we lost 36-40. i went to church :) after did group work from 11a-12am!
 We survived the presentation today.

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.